wessenstam/demoguide/docs/secretserver/mod3/mod3.md

 ![secrets](images/lab018.png)

----

-**Note**
+!!!
+Note
     Try using the PuTTY launcher as well - you'll be presented with the alternative SSH-based administrative console for the device.

----

 ## Session Monitoring